Living Learning Communities

 As a part of your housing application, you will be asked the following questions to apply for the Bearcats Wellness community.
 Please provide at least 3-5 sentences response for each one.

-- Why is wellness important to you?
+- What part(s) of personal wellness are important to you?

 - How do you forsee your membership in the Bearcats Wellness community contributing to your goals in college and beyond?